ManiMatter/decluttarr/README.md

 ## Getting started
 If you want to run in docker:
-1) Pull the declutarr into "your-docker-folder/own_coding/declutarr"
+1) Pull the decluttarr into "your-docker-folder/own_coding/decluttarr"
 2) Study the config file to understand the settings
 3) Update your docker-compose (see the template)
 4) Run the docker-compose
 5) Enjoy

 If you want to run locally:
-1) Pull declutarr into whatever location you want
+1) Pull decluttarr into whatever location you want
 2) Study the config file to understand the settings
 3) Edit the config file to your liking
 4) run main.py